lomodoc/homepage/content/docs/Installation/lomorage-service/installation-win.md

 </p>
 </div>

-### 4. Allow network access
+## 4. Allow network access
-Now you should see the lomoagent icon on your desktop, you can double click to start the lomoagent.
+Now you should see the lomoagent icon on your desktop, you can double click to start "Lomorage Photo Assistant".
 If you meet below dialog popuped up by the Windows os, please select "Private networks ..." one and click the Allow access.

 <div align="center">
 <p class="screenshoot">